First Timers' Guide to Trekking in Nepal

 Tips for first time trekkers to Nepal

 Trekking holidays in Nepal are unlike nearly anywhere else in the world.
-It’s an opportunity that will stay with you.
-However to improve the experience we have a couple of quick tips:
+It’s an experience that will stay with you forever.
+However to improve the experience we have a few quick tips:

 1. Pack light – porters typically carry 15kg of your gear